Palace Culture (plant-based organic cheeze)

 Chantal Kaufmann

-It’s still the case in the UK that most male calves (of no financial use to the dairy industry, which is separate from the beef industry) are shot dead soon after birth.
+In the UK, most male calves (of no financial use to the dairy industry – separate from beef industry) are shot dead, soon after birth.

-Many cows spend their entire lives in factory farms, being inseminated and giving birth, then having their calves ripped from them soon after birth.
-Cows and calves have incredibly strong relationships, and will cry out loudly for weeks, if separated.
+Many cows spend their entire lives in factory farms, being inseminated and giving birth, then having their calves taken from them.
+Cows and calves form incredibly strong relationships, and will cry out loudly for weeks, if separated.

 Similar Posts